New Madison Community Freedge offers Free Food for All, 24/7

 • Washed fresh whole fruits and vegetables.

-• Meals prepared and cooked in a commercial kitchen.
+• Meals or food made in a commercial kitchen or purchased in a store.
 Must be packaged individually, labeled, and dated.

 • Commercially-produced dairy products: milk, cheese, yogurt etc.